crossroads/dashboard.goodcity/README.md

 The goodcity dashboard uses GraphQL subscriptions to retrieve data and to live update.

-We use a hasura server as our way of creating a GraphQL server from our Postgres database
+We use a Hasura server (https://hasura.io) as our way of creating a GraphQL server from our Postgres database

 In order to run hasura on your local machine, you'll need to:
 * Install docker